OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 NSXMLParser *parser = [[NSXMLParser alloc]initWithContentsOfURL:url];
 ```

 External entity resolution is disabled by default in both parsers.
-In NSXMLParser, it can be activated explicitly by setting the <code>setShouldResolveExternalEntities</code> option.
+In NSXMLParser, it can be activated explicitly by setting the `setShouldResolveExternalEntities` option.

 #### Dynamic Analysis